scaleoutsean/eseries-perf-analyzer/README.md

 python3 ./epa/collector.py -h
 ```

-EPA Collector defaults to using SANtricity `monitor` account if username is not specified.
-Simply set a password for it, and avoid using `admin` or other accounts.
+EPA Collector defaults to using SANtricity's built-in `monitor` account if the username is not specified.
+Simply set a password for that account and let Collector use the default account (`monitor`).

 Start Collector and check Prometheus exporter on your EPA 4 host (`localhost` or other, with firewall allowing access):